January 10th is National Houseplant Appreciation Day

 Pothos do well in low light and medium light areas and are fast growers.

-Philodendron plant appreciate medium lighted areas, they like moderate moist feet and love to be fertilized.
+Philodendron plants appreciate medium lighted areas, they like moderate moist feet and love to be fertilized.

 Kalanchoe appreciates dry soil and bright light.
 Fertilize during flowering stage to encourage healthy blooms.

-African Violet is an easy to care for when watered with lukewarm water when soil feels just slightly moist to the touch.
-Set where it’ll receive bright to medium light all day long.
+African Violet appreciates being watered with lukewarm water when the soil feels just slightly moist to the touch.
+Place the plant where it’ll receive bright to medium light all day long.